Antony Lambton: Marriage and children

-Politics
+Political career

 Member of Parliament

 Lambton first stood for Parliament at the 1945 general election in the safe Labour seat of Chester-le-Street, then Bishop Auckland in 1950.
 He was elected to Durham City Council and to Durham County Council in 1947, serving for two years.
-He was elected Member of Parliament for Berwick-upon-Tweed in 1951 where he served until 1973.
+He was elected Member of Parliament for Berwick-upon-Tweed in 1951, where he served until 1973.

 Under-Secretary of State

-Lambton was made a Parliamentary Under-Secretary of State for Defence (RAF) in 1970.
+In 1970, Lambton was made a Parliamentary Under-Secretary of State for Defence (RAF).
 He succeeded to the Earldom of Durham upon his father's death on 4 February 1970 but disclaimed it on 23 February to continue as an MP and Government Minister.
-He nonetheless insisted on being addressed as "Lord Lambton", the form of address appropriate to his former courtesy title, though a ruling of the Committee for Privileges said that he should not do so in the House of Commons since he had renounced his peerage.
+He nonetheless insisted on being addressed as 'Lord Lambton', the form of address appropriate to his former courtesy title.
+However, a ruling of the Committee for Privileges said that he should not do so in the House of Commons, since he had renounced his peerage titles.
 Contradictory rulings from two Speakers, Horace King and Selwyn Lloyd, then left the point unresolved.